Back to The Church in Exile

 • warn against false shepherds and the sin of silence,

-• strengthen families in the Domestic ,
+• strengthen families in the domestic ,

-• encourage souls to persevere in the true Faith,
+• encourage perseverance in the true faith,

-The purpose of this work is not despair, but clarity; not discouragement, but courage.
-For Christ's promise remains unshaken:
+The purpose of this work is not despair, but clarity; not paralysis, but courage.
+Christ's promise remains unbroken: "Fear not, little flock."

 The little flock remains the same Catholic Christ founded, the City of God in exile, awaiting the Resurrection.